 The possible penalties and fines for a DWI conviction—and even a plea deal involving probation—can be extensive.
 From the time of your first DWI court appearance to the end of your case, a lawyer can work for the best possible sentence alternatives, if not an outright acquittal or dismissal.
 Work with our firm.
-We have resolved hundreds of trial cases due to our knowledge of the law, our aggressive approach, and our diligent investigation.
+Our Dallas DWI lawyers have resolved hundreds of trial cases due to our knowledge of the law, our aggressive approach, and our diligent investigation.
 Contact us for a true ally who will hear your story and present it to the court with precision, skill, and integrity.

 Call (214) 301-5007 or contact us online for a free evaluation of your case.